isabellafero/isabellafero/README.md

 ## Hi there 👋

-I'm an engineer who currently works with embedded systems development.
+I'm Isabella, a control and automation engineer who loves the challenge of solving problems with code.

-Just a :woman: who codes and :heart: to learn.

 ### 🔭 Areas of interest
 - Embedded systems,
-- Robotics,
 - Artificial intelligence.

 ### 📫 How to reach me: